demirtasdurmus/node-typescript-starter/README.md

 ## 🚀 Deployment

-1. Build the project: `npm run build`
+1. Build the project: `pnpm build`
-2. Start the application: `npm start`
+2. Start the application: `pnpm start`
 3. The compiled JavaScript will be available in the `dist/` directory

 ## 📄 License